intranda/goobi-plugin-step-datacite-doi/plugin/README.md

 ## Mode of operation

 The programme examines the metadata fields of a METS-MODS file from a Goobi process.
 From these it creates the data for a DOI, using the mapping file to translate.
-It then registers the DOI via Datacite, and writes the generated DOI into the METS-MODS file under the metadata specified in `<handleMetadata>`.
+It then registers the DOI via Datacite, and writes the generated DOI fopr each DocStruct into the METS-MODS file, under the metadata specified in `<handleMetadata>`.

 ### Installation